An Evening to Remember for John Guilfoil Public Relations

 - Bronze Bell Ringer for Community/Consumer Affairs: Shared with the Town of Andover for Andover Supports its Community during the Merrimack Valley Gas Disaster (John Guilfoil, Jordan Mayblum, Andover Police, Andover Fire and the Town of Andover)

-- Bronze Bell Ringer National Television News Placement: Text-to-911 Program helps Randolph Police Save Man’s Life (Benjamin Paulin)
+- Bronze Bell Ringer Regional Television News Placement: Text-to-911 Program helps Randolph Police Save Man’s Life (Benjamin Paulin)

 - Bronze Bell Ringer for PR Agency Citizenship/Pro Bono Work for Supporting Firefighters and Communities in Mourning for the company’s no-fee service to the Marion, North Attleborough and Berwick, Maine Fire Departments in the past year.